Mamudu1991/Mamudu1991/README.md

 ## Let's Connect

 If you need top-notch proofreading and editing services, don't hesitate to reach out.
-I look forward to working with you and helping you achieve your communication goals.
+I look forward to working with you and helping you achieve your communication goal.

----

-MAMUDU
+MAMUDU K